webfuse-com/Labs/README.md

 A valid SFC file assembles from at most one of the following tags (top-level): `<template>` can contain the component markup.
 It can be leveraged with [slots](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_templates_and_slots#adding_flexibility_with_slots). `<style>` can contain styles that apply only to the component markup. `<script>` can contain native web component [lifecycle callbacks](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements#custom_element_lifecycle_callbacks), and utilize related concepts.

 > SFCs work with SCSS and TypeScript by specifiying a `lang` attribute on the respective tag.
 This is, `<style lang="scss">` or `<script lang="ts">`, respectively.

+## Browser & Webfuse APIs

+The Labs preview environment primarily enables incremental development of the extension UI.
+Extensions do certainly subsist on [Browser APIs](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API), and the [Webfuse API](https://docs.surfly.com/webfuse/extensions/api_reference).
+API-based functionality, on the other hand, is strongly tied to a browser and session environment.
+A Labs preview is considered 'flat', i.e. it mocks all relevant APIs, but only for it to exist.
+Any API call logs a debug message to the console to verify it would have happened.

+> API mocking is work in progress (Promise APIs, etc.).

 ## Session Integration